nwalters512/eng100-website/markdown/about-site.md

 engine of choice; its powerful template inheritance system and extensibility make it both easy and fun to use.

-The blog portion of this site is modelled after Jekyll: all posts are stored as text files (I write them with markdown) and contain YAML "front matter".
+The blog portion of this site is inspired by Jekyll: all posts are stored as text files (I write them with markdown) and contain YAML "front matter".
 When a blog page is requested, I use a nunjucks extension to load the appropriate markdown source file, parse the YAML into an object, parse the markdown body